nlathia/nlathia.github.io/_posts/2020-12-5-Building-a-feature-store.md

 _It's mind boggling._

 Up front, I decided that I had no desire to migrate any of our existing systems to sit behind any kind of centralised "feature store" API.
-I didn't want the feature store to become stand-in replacement for things that already existed, or a behemoth that is owned by my (small) team.
+I didn't want the feature store to become a replacement for things that already existed, or a behemoth that is owned by my (small) team.
 Instead, I learned about what we needed by looking for patterns in the machine learning models that we were shipping.

 Specifically, we didn't need a feature store until this year, when we ramped up how often we were designing and shipping machine learning models that were trained on tabular data (systems we built prior were very NLP-heavy).

 When shipping tabular-based models, we kept finding that many of the features we would input into a model while training it were _not_ readily available in our production infrastructure.
 A large part of this is because our [analytics stack](https://cloud.google.com/customers/monzo), where all of our Data Scientists and Analysts contribute, sits separately from our [production stack](https://aws.amazon.com/solutions/case-studies/monzo/).

-Here's a toy example: a customer's balance, accurate to this specific moment, is already available in production--so doesn't need to be in a feature store. _But_ aggregations on a customer's balance (e.g., a customer's 7-day average balance) were not, even though these numbers were already available in our _analytics_, based on SQL queries that Data Scientists had previously written.
+Here's a toy example: a customer's account balance, accurate to this specific moment, is already available in production--so doesn't need to be in a feature store. _But_ aggregations on a customer's balance (e.g., a customer's 7-day average balance) were not, even though these numbers were already available in our _analytics_, based on SQL queries that Data Scientists had previously written.

 We found that we already had an abundance of features in our analytics tables that, if used in production, would specifically be characterised by: